patience4711/ESP-READ-P1-METER/README.md

 - Simply to connect to your wifi
 - automatic polling or on demand via mqtt or http
 - data can be requested via http and mosquitto
-- data is displayed on the frontpage, as a monthly report and as the original telegram.
+- data is displayed on the frontpage, as a monthly report.
+- we can see the telegram sent by the meter.
-- Fast asyc webserver
+- Fast asyc webserver.
-- a very smart on-line console to send commands and debugging
+- a very smart on-line console to send commands and debugging.
-- Smart timekeeping
+- Smart timekeeping.
-- A lot of system info on the webpage
+- A lot of system info on the webpage.

 ## the hardware
 It is nothing more than an esp device like nodemcu, wemos or its relatives.
 The other materials are